share

 The economics of energy, currently based on expensive and scarce resources will soon resemble information economics, with superabundant kilowatt hours approaching the marginal cost of photons: zero.

-As our electric power system are flipped from centralized, scarce and expensive to decentralized, superabundant and cheap, the ripple effects across our economies and societies will be even bigger than the disruption of energy itself...
+As our electric power system are flipped from centralized, scarce and expensive resources to decentralized, superabundant and cheap resources, the ripple effects across our economies and societies will be even bigger than the disruption of energy itself...

 Energy In Depth